xplosionmind/tommi.space/content/jam/public/tommi.space.md

 	<p>These notes have to be considered a random set of thoughts rather than an actual log.
 It was my original intention to track here the changes tommi.space undertakes, nevertheless, I fail at documenting everything because <u>it takes time and I am lazy</u>.</p>
 	<p>Also, being a developer or a designer is definitely not my occupation nor my main hobby, hence investing effort in documenting my decisions is not my priority, as well as to explain passages for educational purposes</p>
 </div>

+<p class='date'><time datetime='2023-10-16T14:00:00+02:00'>October 16<sup>th</sup> 2023</time></p>

+## Remove the share section

+As with the analytics, I realized that the share section is quite useless, and the page weight and performance vs utility ratio is not worth it.
+Removed that, too!
+How liberating it is to just strip away all extra stuff!

 <p class='date'><time datetime='2023-10-14T23:00:00+02:00'>October 14<sup>th</sup> 2023</time></p>